 CAPITALIZATION SECURITIES RISK-The Fund's investments may be composed primarily of, or have significant exposure to, securities in a particular capitalization range, e.g., large, mid or small-cap securities.
 As a result, the Fund may be subject to the risk that the predominate capitalization range represented in the Fund's portfolio may underperform other segments of the equity market or the equity market as a whole.
-If the Fund has net short exposure to the components in its portfolio or underlying index it is subject to the risk that the predominate capitalization range represented in the Fund's portfolio or underlying index may outperform other segments of the equity market or the equity market so for the equity market as a whole.
-In addition, in comparison to securities of companies with larger capitalizations, securities of small and medium-capitalization companies may experience more price volatility, greater spreads between their bid and ask prices, significantly lower trading volumes, and cyclical or static growth prospects.
+If the Fund has net short exposure to the components in its portfolio or underlying index it is subject to the risk that the predominate capitalization range represented in the Fund's portfolio or underlying index may outperform other segments of the equity market or the equity market so f companies with larger capitalizations, securities of small and medium-capitalization companies may experience more price volatility, greater spreads between their bid and ask prices, significantly lower trading volumes, and cyclical or static growth prospects.
 Small and medium-capitalization companies often have limited product lines, markets or financial resources, and may therefore be more vulnerable to adverse developments than larger capitalization companies.
 These securities may or may not pay dividends.